tqsintegration/Advanced-Analytics-Engine-for-AF/PI ACE Migration.md

 End Sub
 ```

-This code can be moved in the function declaration.
+This code can be moved into the function declaration.

 ## Module dependent Initializationa and Termination
 Each PI ACE module contains the following startup and tear down routines: